 The Drexel Liberty Scholars program was established to continue Drexel University's over 120-year tradition of providing quality education to Philadelphians without restrictions on religion, race, gender, or social class and to reaffirm our commitment to engaging with the communities that make up our city.

-- By January 15, have a complete admission application, including high school transcripts, two letters of recommendation, and SAT or ACT scores.
+- By January 13, have a completed admission application, including high school transcripts, two letters of recommendation, and SAT or ACT scores.

 The scholarship will be renewable for the four or five years required to complete the undergraduate degree, providing the student: